Background Information:

 To begin the game, two scientists attempt to create a new, living cell.
 The scientists choose what organelles and functions the cell might need for survival, and the player learns how to control each function as it is introduced, such as using a pseudopod to move the cell to find resources.

-Help the cell move to collect glucose from its environment.
+Help the cell move to collect glucose from its environment. |

 Many functions relate to keeping the cell healthy and helping it to fight off viral attacks.

-the player must be ready to make repairs to it or the cell wall.
+Some viruses attack the nucleus - the player must be ready to make repairs to it or the cell wall. |

 After realizing success, the scientists are called upon to use their new organism for an important interstellar mission, and there are many unusual challenges for our new cell as it has to fight for survival.